JosephBARBIERDARNAL/NLPstreamlit/README.md

 - Regex Search
 - Text similarity measurement

+There is now an AI assistant specialized in text analysis and who knows how to use the app.
+You can discuss with it in the ***Help*** section of the app and ask it to write regex or explain how to use the app.

 ## How the app works?

 - You select the task you want to perform.